 This was pretty crazy.
 Everyone concluded that this was crazy.
 And also cool and amazing.
 And pretty awesome.

 So we got our cameras out and do what travel bloggers do: we took photos.
 A lot of them.
 I know they're not the best (blame the weather!), but I do hope they give you some idea of the beauty of Kaudulla National Park and its inhabitants.

 Kaudulla National Park lies 190 km from the Sri Lankan capital Colombo.
 It can be reached by the Colombo-Trincomalee main road and the entrance can be found 22 km north from Habanara.
 If you come by train, you should get off at Minneriya.

-Best time to visit Kaudulla National Park would be from August until December, but you're likely to spot elephants there or at Minneriya National Park all year through.
-The Gathering usually first takes places in Minneriya National Park in September/October before the elephants move on and gather again at the Kaudulla Tank in Kaudulla National Park.
+The best time to visit Kaudulla National Park would be from August until December, but you're likely to spot elephants there or at Minneriya National Park all year through.
+The Gathering usually first takes place in Minneriya National Park in September/October before the elephants move on and gather again at the Kaudulla Tank in Kaudulla National Park.